 These traditional bread and butter pickles are simple to create and packed with amazing flavor.
 Turmeric, mustard seed, red pepper flake, and clove add layered depth to these cucumbers.
 Canning them allows the crisp freshness to last all year long!

-Prepare the cucumbers.
-Cut ¹⁄₁₆-inch off the blossom end of each cucumber and discard.
+Prepare the cucumbers: Cut ¹⁄₁₆-inch off the blossom end of each cucumber and discard.
 Cut into ¼-inch slices.
 Combine cucumbers, onion, and salt in a large bowl.
 Mix to combine and cover with ice cubes.
 Refrigerate for 4 hours, adding more ice as needed.
-Then, drain the cucumbers and onions.
+Then, discard any remaining ice and remove the cucumbers and onions from the liquid, placing them in a colander to finish draining.

-Prepare the jars.
-Pack sterilized jars with drained cucumbers and onions, leaving ½-inch headspace.
-Pour brine over prepared cucumbers and onions, still leaving that ½-inch headspace.
+Prepare the jars: Pack sterilized jars with drained cucumbers and onions, leaving ½-inch headspace.
+Pour brine over prepared cucumbers and onions, maintaining the ½-inch headspace.
+Inspect each jar to ensure there are no large air pockets.
+If so, use a knife to agitate the brine to remove the bubble.
 Wipe the rims of the jars with a clean cloth to remove any drips.
 Place on lids and rings, tightening to fingertip tightness.

 Video